-On 23 January 2017 the company's then ultimate parent undertaking Delta Topco Limited ("Delta Topco") was acquired by Liberty Media Corporation ("Liberty").
+On 23 January 2017, the company's ultimate parent Liberty Media Corporation ("Liberty") acquired Delta Topco Limited ("Delta Topco"), the parent company of the Formula 1 group of companies.
 Delta Topco and its subsidiaries will collectively be referred to herein as "Formula 1" or the "Group".